-Consider how you will store personal data and information relating to children, young people and survivors.
-How will this be protected, and who has access to it?
 Fully brief the children and/or survivors about the activity, put in place support plans if they have any safety issues or concerns, and ensure participants know how to access this support.
 Some participants may be able to advise on their safety needs themselves.
+Develop an aftercare process, including what to do if participants need any support after the project

 Develop an aftercare process, including what to do if participants need any support after the project or activity concludes.

-Consider how activities integrate with existing safeguarding systems and reporting mechanisms set up in your project, e.g. ensure participants are aware of support services and reporting pathways if these are not provided in the project (e.g. information on hotlines, referral services) and ensure these are safe and reputable. and survivors to feel safe and comfortable to ement with your participants that everyone who y to uphold and protect. urvivor Engagement urviv or Engagement Child (and Youth) Engagement urvi Child (and Youth) Engagement Children and young people may also want to use a pseudonym when the project is being promoted externally.
+- □ Consider how activities integrate with existing safeguarding systems and reporting mechanisms set up in your project, e.g. ensure participants are aware of support services and reporting pathways if these are not provided in the project (e.g. information on hotlines, referral services) and ensure these are safe and reputable. - ☐ Create a space for children, young people and survivors to feel safe and comfortable to participate by drafting a safe space agreement with your participants that everyone who engages in the project has a responsibility to uphold and protect.

+Survivor Engagement Child (and Youth) Engagement ALWAYS offer anonymity or the use of a pseudonym especially when working with adult survivors or those with lived experience over 18.
+Children and young people may also want to use a pseudonym when the project is being promoted externally.
 They can also engage anonymously e.g. in polls.
 However, please always note your child protection and legal responsibilities to report any child protection concerns when engaging with children and youth.
+Ensure parents/guardians or supporting individuals are briefed on and involved in the activity to support safeguarding.
+Remember parental/guardian consent is mandatory for under 18s to participate in any activity.